ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

 NOTE: **Note:** If you are manually constructing a date field, in order to apply the date picker you must include `rel="date-picker"`.

+### `email_as_username="yes"`
+    email_as_username="yes"

+When set to `yes`, if the username is not specified in the submitted form, the value of the submitted email will be automatically used as the username as well.
+The username field is not required, but is optional, when this parameter is used.

 ### `error_handling="inline"`
     error_handling="inline"